 Volunteers are provided with fluorescent safety vests.

 Support crews are not required, nor necessary.
 Your family and friends will be better off helping at a checkpoint, as a marshal or at the finish line for the day.
 If you do choose to have a support crew, they are permitted to assist runners anywhere along the course where vehicle access is available.
-Read the support crew information document sent in your confirmation email for more details.
+Read this 2017 Support Crew Information documnt for more details.